 Candle Burning Guidelines

-All Lux Illume candles come with safety information in the package along with a decal on the bottom of the container.
+All Circa 1955 and Lux Illume candles come with safety information in the package along with a decal on the bottom of the container.
 When you're ready to light the candle, trim the wick to 1/4" and place the candle on a heat-safe surface.
 If the candle is burned for a short duration several times over, be aware the wax may "tunnel" down and not melt all the way to the edge of the glass.
-An ideal burn time is 3-4 hours for each time the candle is lit.
+An ideal burn time is about 4 hours for each time the candle is lit.
 Before relighting, be sure the wax has completely cooled and the wick is trimmed again to 1/4".
 When there is only about 1/2" of wax remaining in the container, it's time to extinguish it for good.
 100% natural soy wax can be washed out with soap and water and the containers can be re-purposed.

 The vendors and manufacturers we use are all vetted and masters in the industry.
 We try our hardest to source our materials from U.S. manufacturers and vendors.
 Not every container can be used for candles; glass is stressed from the constant heating and cooling of the wax.
 Our glass containers are from manufacturers who produce the glass in accordance with ASTM Standard F-2179: Standard Specifications for Glass Containers Produced for Use as Candle Containers.